Here is a guide to everything you need to know about cherry trees and the cherry blossom season in Washington DC.

 02 of 10

-What are the National Cherry Blossom Festival dates?
+What Are the Dates of the National Cherry Blossom Festival?

-March 15 – April 16, 2017.
-The festival is an annual, city-wide event featuring more than 200 international cultural performances and over 90 other special events.
-Due to the early arrival of spring, the festival dates have been moved up to include an additional 5 days.
+March 20 – April 15, 2018.
+The Cherry Blossom Festival is an annual, city-wide event featuring more than 200 international cultural performances and more than 90 other special events.

 03 of 10